sgarcia30/photo-life-api/README.md

 -![Screenshots](https://github.com/sgarcia30/photo-life-api/blob/master/app_screenshots/photoLife_postModal.PNG)

  #Introduction
-The PhotoLife app is allows you to journal your life in digitally, in photos.
+The PhotoLife app is allows you to journal your life digitally, in photos.

 Capture your life in photos:
 PhotoLife allows users to journal life through photos.
 Users can make entries daily, weekly, or as often as you like.